 They explained to us their programs to educate the public and incoming teachers to the about Pueblo kids.
 “I can’t understand why this child won’t look at me when I talk to him!”
 A teacher explained to him once.
 He explained that that is just the way of the people, and that she should not be insulted.
 Their land, ancestors and culture existed in North America long before the Europeans came.

 They told us jokes, and poked a bit of fun at my quesedilla lunch,

 “You know what Indians call vegetarians?”
 “Bad hunters.”

 I’m sure I would have never made it in the Pueblo community hundreds of years ago.

 Taos is a town for artists.
-It is also a town very typical New Mexico, that is rich with the local Native American influence.
-If you have never felt any sort of spiritual connection with the land and gift of nature before, you probably will in New Mexico.
+It is also very typical New Mexico and is rich with the local Native American influence.
+If you have never felt any sort of spiritual connection with the land and gift of nature before, you probably need to visit New Mexico.
 As you stand at the foot of the great mountain, amongst the streams and springs or vast grassy fields (one of which holds the Pueblo buffalo herd), its impossible not to be enchanted by nature.
-You couldn’t possibly hope to see everything Taos has to see in a day, so if you have the opportunity, stay linger.
+You couldn’t possibly hope to see everything Taos has to see in a day, so if you have the opportunity, stay longer.

 “Where I was born and where and how I have lived is unimportant.
 It is what I have done with where I have been that should be of interest.” ~ Georgia O’Keeffe

 “If you take a flower in your hand and really look at it, it’s your world for a moment.” ~ Georgia O’Keeffe